Data Subsampling for Bayesian Neural Networks: INTRODUCTION

 \section{INTRODUCTION}

-The development of an effective Uncertainty Quantification (UQ) method that computes the predictive distribution by marginalizing over Deep Neural Network (DNN) parameter sets remains an important, challenging task \cite{gawlikowski_survey_2022}.
-Bayesian methods provide the posterior distribution which can be obtained either from Variational inference or via Monte Carlo sampling techniques, Markov chain Monte Carlo (MCMC) generally considered as the gold standard of Bayesian inference \cite{izmailov_what_2021}.
-However, sampling a DNN parameter space by a Markov chain does not scale well for large systems and data sets, as it requires the evaluation of the log-likelihood over the whole data set at each iteration step.
-This obstacles the use of Bayesian Neural Networks (BNNs) posterior sampling in practice.
-Up to now, MCMC based BNNs only manage to handle limited sizes of data sets.
-Therefore, uninformative priors are commonly used to prevent overfitting, which on the other hand strongly harm the predictive performance.
-A current field of research is dedicated to developing BNN specific priors as reviewed by Fortuin (2021) \cite{fortuin_priors_2022}.
+The development of robust and reliable Deep Neural Networks (DNNs) has led to a significant interest in the application of Uncertainty Quantification (UQ) techniques.
+UQ is essential for assessing the confidence in predictions made by DNNs, especially in critical applications such as autonomous driving and medical diagnosis.
+Despite its importance, designing effective UQ methods that accurately compute the predictive distribution by marginalizing over DNN parameters remains a challenge \citep{gawlikowski_survey_2023}.

-In this article, we develop a data sub-sampling strategy for BNN posterior sampling explicitly reducing predictive overconfidence.
-This leads us to a variant of MCMC, based on subsampled batch data, which we refer to as Penalty Bayesian Neural Network - \textbf{PBNN}.
-The so-called "penalty method" \cite{ceperley_penalty_1999} was first developed in the context of statistical and computational physics e.g. in the work of Pierleoni et al (2004) \cite{pierleoni_coupled_2004} to efficiently sample distributions with loss functions affected by statistical noise.
+Bayesian inference methods provide a principled approach to obtain the posterior of network parameters.
+These methods, which include Variational inference and Markov Chain Monte Carlo (MCMC) sampling, the latter regarded as being the gold standard \citep{pmlr-v139-izmailov21a}, face significant scalability issues.
+Specifically, MCMC’s requirement to evaluate the log-likelihood over the entire dataset at each iteration makes it impractical for large systems and datasets.
+This challenge hinders the practical application of such posterior sampling techniques in Bayesian Neural Networks (BNNs).
+Additionally, uninformative priors are commonly used to prevent overconfidence (overfitting), adversely affecting the predictive performance of BNNs.
+A current field of research is dedicated to developing BNN-specific priors as reviewed by \citet{https://doi.org/10.1111/insr.12502}.

-Naive BNN posterior sampling based on sub sampled data introduces a strong bias.
-This issue has already been carefully studied in the context of Bayesian inference where several MCMC sub-sampling methodologies have been proposed for scaling up the Metropolis-Hastings algorithm \cite{bardenet_markov_2017, korattikara_austerity_nodate, seita_efficient_2018}.
-We show, both theoretically and empirically, that PBNN enables an unbiased posterior sampling by explicitly computing the variance of the loss of a subsampled data batch.
+Towards addressing these challenges, we propose a variant of MCMC which we call Penalty Bayesian Neural Network (PBNN). \textbf{PBNN leverages a novel approach of using subsampled batch data (mini-batches) while incorporating a "penalty method" for BNN posterior sampling.
+This strategy significantly reduces predictive overconfidence and avoids the biases inherent in naive subsampling techniques.} PBNN adapts the penalty method \citep{10.1063/1.478034}, originally developed in the context of statistical and computational physics, e.g. in the work of \citet{PhysRevLett.93.146402}, to efficiently sample distributions with loss functions affected by statistical noise.
+The use of this method in PBNN enables unbiased posterior sampling by explicitly accounting for the variance of the loss associated with subsampled data batches (mini-batches).